SouravCodes23/potatoclassification/README.md

 # Potato Project 🥔

-This is my potato project where I am practicing Python, API, and frontend integration.
+This is my potato disease classification project where I am practicing Python, API, and frontend integration.

 ## Features
-- API for potato detection
+- API for potato disease detection
 - Frontend for visualization
 - Model training for potato classification